Gaspard Mermillod: Retirement and death

-In March 1891, Cardinal Mermillod resigned the pastoral government of the Diocese of Lausanne and Geneva, and Monsignor Joseph Déruaz was named his successor.
-Upon this resignation, he relocated to Rome, where he eventually died on February 23, 1892.
+In March 1891, Mermillod resigned the pastoral government of the Diocese of Lausanne and Geneva, and Joseph Déruaz was named his successor.
+Upon this resignation, he relocated to Rome, where he eventually died on 23 February 1892.
 He was laid in repose, in the church of Ss.
-Vicenzo ed Anastasio a Trevi and buried in the Carthusian Chapel, Campo Verano Cemetery, Rome.
+Vicenzo ed Anastasio a Trevi and buried in the Carthusian Chapel, Campo Verano cemetery, Rome.
 His body was eventually transferred, in 1926, to the parish church of Saint-Croix in Carouge.
 A street in the town of Carouge was named in his honour.